Providing an Enduring Legacy

 I remember visiting my great grandparents at their farm in rural Wisconsin, back when I was just a young boy.
 Grandpa Charlie was always in the corner sitting in his favorite rocker, smoking a pipe, while grandma Hattie busied herself in the kitchen preparing the day’s meals—which hopefully included cookies for dessert.
 They were wonderful people in the twilight of their years.
 I could not help but wonder: Who were their parents?
 Where did they come from?
 What were they like?

 Sadly, only as an adult did these questions resurface and beg my attention.
 Like many, I didn't have the foresight to learn from my great grandparents before they passed away.
 So I set out on a mission to solve these questions, vowing that my great grandchildren would know the ancestry of their family.
-That was nearly fifteen years ago.
+That was nearly two decades ago.

 Today, it’s my desire to help everyone I can solve their genealogical riddles and leave a lasting legacy for their entire family to enjoy.
 Let me help you preserve your family’s heritage today.